Epic of King Gesar: Tibetan versions

 Tibetan versions differ very greatly in details.
 Often Buddhist motifs are conspicuous, with episodes on the creation of the world and Tibet's cosmic origins.
 In other variants, Gautama Buddha is never mentioned, or a certain secular irony is voiced against the national religion.
 According to Samten Karmay, Gesar arose as the hero of a society still thinly permeated by Buddhism and the earlier myths associate him with pre-Buddhist beliefs like the mountain cult.
-In most episodes, Gesar fights against the enemies of dharma, an old warrior ethos, where physical power, courage, a combative spirit, and things like cunning and deceit prevail.
+In most episodes, Gesar fights against the enemies of dharma, an old warrior ethos, where physical power, courage, a combative spirit, and qualities such as cunning and deceit prevail.